florianbehrens/DeCoF2/README.md

 following abstract operations from clients on each parameter in the object
 dictionary:

-* Get operation (parameters and nodes only)
+* Get operation (readable parameters and nodes only)
-* Set operation (parameters only)
+* Set operation (modifiable parameters only)
 * Execute operation (events only)

 #### Publish/subscribe model

-In the publish/subscribe model, the clients take the role of a subscriber whereas the server have the role of the publisher.
-In this model the server framework allows the following abstract operations on each parameter in the object dictionary:
+In the publish/subscribe model, a client takes the role of a subscriber whereas the server has the role of a publisher.
+In this model the server framework allows the following abstract operations on each readable parameter and node in the object dictionary:

 * Subscribe operation
 * Unsubscribe operation